-- To scroll across the screen, lightly slide one finger across the screen in the direction you want to move. - To move an object, press and hold your finger on an object, and then drag your finger to move the object.
+- To scroll across the screen, lightly slide one finger across the screen in the direction you want to move. - To drag, press and hold an object, and then drag the object to move it.

 Using the keyboard and optional mouse